How Does Divorce Change for Couples with a High Net Worth?

 “Need” does not refer to what an individual would require just so he or she did not starve.
 Instead, a “need” is based on a reasonable standard of living similar, but not necessarily identical to how he or she lived during the in-tact marriage.
 This is where a high-net-worth divorce will often differentiate itself from the latter.
 The debate and argument on what the impecunious’ spouse’s need is can devolve into very ugly fights.
 It is important for each spouse to consider the position of the other when determining this factor in divorce.

-For example, let’s say that Jane is a very successful attorney.
+For example, let’s say that Jane is a very successful lawyer helping clients with family law.
 Jane has a young daughter of thirteen and has been married to John for 18 years.
 John was a contractor when he and Jane met but quit his job when their daughter Jenny was born.
 Jane currently makes approximately $600,000 per year and John doesn’t work, but is the primary caretaker of Jenny, and has been since birth.

 In this scenario, Jane and John decide that their marriage is irretrievably broken.
 It does not matter whether Jane or John committed any adultery unless that adultery had an effect on Jenny.
 In this case, they just decided to end their marriage.
 Jane believes that John is lazy and just drives a Mercedes that she pays for, and lives in the house that she pays for, and eats the food that she pays for.
 John, on the other hand, has been to every PTA meeting since Jenny has attended school.
 John is the head of the carpool for all of Jenny’s friends and volunteers on the soccer team for his daughter.
 John feels that Jane values her work more than he and Jenny.
 Normally, as a family, they visit the Florida Keys at least twice a year, for a total cost of around $25,000.00 each year.